p-lambda/verified_calibration/README.md

 Motivating example for uncertainty calibration: Calster and Vickers 2015 train a random forest that takes in features such as tumor size and presence of teratoma, and tries to predict the probability a patient has testicular cancer.
 They note that for a large number of patients, the model predicts around a 20% chance of cancer.
 In reality, around 40% of these patients had cancer.
 This underestimation can lead to doctors prescribing the wrong treatment---in a situation where many lives are at stake.

-*The high level point here is that the uncertainties that models output matter, not just the accuracy*.
-Calibration is a popular way to measure the quality of a model's uncertainties, and recalibration is a way to take an existing model and correct its probabilities to make them better.
+*The high level point here is that the uncertainties that models output matter, not just the model's accuracy*.
+Calibration is a popular way to measure the quality of a model's uncertainties, and recalibration is a way to take an existing model and correct its uncertainties to make them better.
 See [Verified Uncertainty Calibration](https://arxiv.org/abs/1909.10155) for background on this.

 ## Installation